Golf Tutorials

 Finding your stock yardages is easier than you think.
 Here are a few practical ways to do it:

 • The Modern Driving Range: Many ranges now have ball-tracking technology like Toptracer.
 This is fantastic.
 Hit 10-15 balls with each iron and hybrid and pay attention to the "carry" distance.
 Don't worry about the total roll, just the carry.
-Throw out your absolute best and worst shots and find the average of the solid strikes.
+Discard your absolute best and worst shots and find the average of the solid strikes.

 • A Personal Launch Monitor: Devices from brands like Foresight, TrackMan, or even more affordable options like FlightScope Mevo or Rapsodo MLM have become incredibly accessible.
 They give you precise carry distances you can trust.